Student Mental Health

 A. Suggest in a caring, concerned, and open manner that the student talk with a trained counselor.
 You can then walk the student to the counseling offices in either Pocatello or Idaho Falls or provide them with the correct Counseling and Testing Center contact information.

-B. Fill in the Notice of Concern form and submit it to the Students of Concern Team.
+B. Fill in the Notice of Concern form.